CSCfi/Kielipankki-korp-backend/tests/README.md

 - `corpus_configs`: Copy corpus configurations in
   `data/corpora/config` to a temporary directory used in tests
 - `corpora`: Encode the corpora in `data/corpora/src` and return their ids
-- `app`: Create and configure a Korp Flask app instance
+- `app`: Return a function to create and configure a Korp Flask app instance.
+The returned function optionally takes as its argument a `dict` for overriding default Korp configuration values.
-- `client`: Create and return a test client
+- `client`: Return a function to create and return a test client.
+The returned function optionally takes as its argument a `dict` for overriding default Korp configuration values.

 ### Functional tests